PeepalFarm/peepalfarm.github.io/markdown/volunteer.md

 Routine
 -----------
 The farm operates on a schedule and routine.
 Work happens in three shifts and meals are at specific times.
 Volunteers should arrive and depart within certain times, and will be expected to follow the schedule while at the farm.
 We provide shared accommodation and 3 vegan meals for Rs.
-500 a night (this fee can be waived for professionals who we partner with for a specific project).
+500 a night (this fee can be waived for [professionals whom we partner with for a specific project](/?p=workexchange)).

 If you find the same thing for an extended period boring instead of meditative, or having a routine is not something you like, then this is not a good fit for you.

 **Please read the ENTIRE [FAQ](/?p=faq) and [Rules](/?p=rules) before applying!**

 **[Click here to apply](http://goo.gl/forms/OfgsmbFF4Iu7eagS2)!**

 <!--